 Due to COVID-19 the college is closed and cannot offer the Accuplacer Placement Test at this time.
 We are still registering New Students for fall 2020.

-Please be sure to submit your SAT/ACT scores and High School/GED transcripts to LSumlin@capitalcc.edu.
+Please submit your High School/GED transcripts and sending your SAT/ACT scores to LSumlin@capitalcc.edu.
 Students may also submit questions regarding placement to this email.

 Welcome to the Placement Testing Center Webpage at Capital Community College!
 Our staff is dedicated to providing comprehensive proctoring services to incoming and current students in a comfortable and positive environment.
 These services consist of the following:

 Students must ensure they have been accepted to the College and have received a Banner Student ID number prior to taking the ACCUPLACER® Placement and ESL tests.